Some tribes reopen their casinos despite state opposition

 “I think the adults in the room actually came to the table and had an adult conversation,” Butler added.
 “He realized that, look, we may agree to disagree and still work well together.
 And we did.”

-Associated Press Writer Marina Villeneuve in Albany, N.Y. contributed to this report.
+Associated Press Writer Marina Villeneuve in Albany, New York, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.